Log in

 In Years 10 and 11, pupils prepare for GCSE or GCSE equivalent examinations in 10 subjects, as well as doing PE/Games.
 All study a ‘core’ of three subjects: Mathematics and English Language and Literature.
 The range of ‘options’ includes Art, Biology, Chemistry, Classical Civilisation, Computing, Design and Technology, Drama, French, Geography, German, Greek, Religious Studies, History, Latin, Music, Physics, Spanish and PE.
 Students will normally follow at least two Science subjects and at least one Modern Foreign Language.

-Students in the Sixth Form normally study three A Levels from a choice of 21 subjects, including Further Mathematics, Psychology, Economics, Physical Education, Politics, Computing and Theatre Studies.
+Students in the Sixth Form normally study three A levels from a choice of 20 subjects, including Further Mathematics, Psychology, Economics, Physical Education, Computing and Theatre Studies.
 There is no rigid division between arts and science sides.
 To ensure that breadth of education does not suffer, a proportion of the Sixth Form complete an Extended Project.
 The school has an excellent record of success at public examinations and university admissions, including Oxbridge.
 The Careers Department is very active in giving help and advice to students.

 School activities.
 A broad range and variety of activities complements the academic curriculum.
 Participation rates are high.